Send the link below via email or IMCopy

 2. Faith alone is needed to get to Heaven.

-3. Jesus Christ is the head of the church, NOT the pope!
+3. J. Christ is the head of the church,

-4. People can interpet the Bible without a priest.
+4. People can interpret the Bible w/o a priest.

 5. Bible is translated into German.

-Holy Roman Emperor Charles V summons him to meet with Diet in Worms
+3. Charles V (Holy Roman Emperor) summons him to meet with Diet in Worms

 Edict of Worms declares him an outlaw